 Alfalfa Hay can be used to help animals gain weight and will give a nice shine to their fur.

-Elderly animals should be fed foods they enjoy, such as alfalfa, when considering quality of life.
+Elderly animals should be fed foods they enjoy, such as alfalfa when considering the quality of life.

 Alfalfa Hay can be used in small amounts as an appetite stimulant for thin or convalescing animals.